IDAES/idaes-pse/docs_rst/developer/devsw.rst

 In every case, one of those people will be a designated “gatekeeper” and the one or more others will be “technical reviewers”.

-Thetechnical reviewersare expected to consider various aspects of the proposed changes (details below), and engage the author in a discussion on any aspects that are deemed lacking or missing.
+The technical reviewers are expected to consider various aspects of the proposed changes (details below), and engage the author in a discussion on any aspects that are deemed lacking or missing.

-Thegatekeeperis expected to make sure all criteria have been met, and actually merge the PR.
+The gatekeeper is expected to make sure all criteria have been met, and actually merge the PR.

 Assigning Roles